Yian0520/GRIT/README.md

 # GRIT
-This repo includesthe original GRIT algorithm and the test I run with it
+This repo includes the original GRIT algorithm and the test I run with it.